max-b/nat-testing/README.md

 ```

 ## NOTES:
-- With the default `stun-nat-behaviour` command, in order to reach the default stun server (stun.voip.blackberry.com:3478), the services will likely have to travel several NATs.
-That would be due to the "WAN" being simulated.
-In reality, on a local docker testbed environment, the "WAN" will also be behind some type of NAT, which will affect the NAT that is detected.
-In order to effectively evaluate the actual behavior of the NAT re: our WAN, we'll need to run a TUN server attached to the "WAN" interface.

 - No snowflake-server/tor relay is included.
 We're currently depending on the external wss://snowflake.torproject.net/ websocket relay that the snowflake-proxy will connect to.

 - The broker is not behind a NAT.
 I think that's the expected deployment strategy.
 No fronting is occuring between the proxy/client and the broker.